design-tokens/community-group/technical-reports/format/terminology.md

 For example:

-- A [translation tool](#translation-tool) might reference a token’s type to convert the source value into the correct platform-specific format.
+- A [translation tool](#translation-tool) might reference a token's type to convert the source value into the correct platform-specific format.
-- A visual [design tool](#design-tool) might reference type to present tokens in the appropriate part of their UI - as in, color tokens are listed in the color picker, font tokens in the text styling UI’s fonts list, and so on.
+- A visual [design tool](#design-tool) might reference type to present tokens in the appropriate part of their UI - as in, color tokens are listed in the color picker, font tokens in the text styling UI's fonts list, and so on.

 ## Groups

 Sets of tokens belonging to a specific category.

 For example:

 - Brand
 - Alert